 After the sacrifice was slain, the inner parts and legs of sacrifice were to be washed with water (Leviticus 1:9, 13).

 Shroud of Turin shows the Body of Jesus was washed before being placed in the shroud.

 This can be discerned because dried blood would not stick to the shroud and so would not transfer to the shroud.
 The fine details of Jesus’ injuries, particularly those from the scourging, reveal that fresh blood came out after the body was washed.

 Consumed or burned-up by the second or third day (Leviticus 8:32; 19:6).

-Jesus body was burned (resurrected) to go up as the smoke of the sacrifice before dawn on the third day from his death.
-Because this is a large topic a separate article was written.
-The summary is that the image on the Shroud of Turin appears to be a scorch like image from the body inside being burned.
-Because all sacrifices must be burned the evidence points to Jesus’ body of flesh and blood being burned up at the time of His resurrection and a new body of flesh and bone being nearly simultaneously generated.
+Jesus’ body was burned (resurrected) to go up as the smoke of the sacrifice before dawn on the third day from his death.
+Because this is a significant topic, a separate article was written.
+The summary is that the image on the shroud of Turin appears to be a scorch image, from the body inside being burned.
+All sacrifices must be burned, so the evidence points to Jesus’ body of flesh and blood, being burned up at the time of His resurrection.
+A new body of flesh and bone being nearly simultaneously generated.
 The Hebrew word for whole burnt offering holah means to go up as the smoke rising from an offering.
 We get our word holocaust from this word.
-The Greek word Anastasia normally translated resurrection also means to go up.
-Jesus’ body did not come back to life, the body He had was consumed and the smoke of that burning rose to the Father.
-The reason that the marking on the shroud of Turin has defied explanation is that Jesus’ body was burned with holy fire, as are required of the sacrifices in the Temple.
+The Greek word anastasia, frequently translated resurrection, also means to go up.
+Jesus’ body did not come back to life.
+The body He had, was consumed, and the smoke of that burning rose to the Father.
+The reason the marks on the shroud of Turin have defied explanation is Jesus’ body was burned with holy fire, as are required of the sacrifices in the Temple.